Armored Heart: L'Odeur de l'Amour

 That was something she would prefer to have thought of before opening the book, or not at all, she quickly decided as nerves crept into her.
 Just because she sees my thoughts doesn’t mean I should try to pry into hers.
 She wasn’t worried Seeker would be particularly angry about it, Seeker was too good for that.
 But she’d probably not be happy about it, Lanri now realized.
 She hadn’t seen that book before, and Seeker had left in a hurry.
 She’d probably forgotten to put it away, not left it there for her idiotic mortal to peruse like a picture book at a library.

-“Are you okay?” someone asked.
+“Are you okay?”
+Someone asked.

 Lanri jolted slightly, and her head snapped up in the direction of the voice.
 It was the beastkin priestess from yesterday, she realized, though she couldn’t remember her name.
 She swallowed, and nodded.